agnesdeng/mixgb/README.md

 ```

 To impute this dataset, we can use the default settings.
 The default
-number of imputed datasets `m = 5`.
-Note that we do not need to convert
+number of imputed datasets is `m = 5`.
+Note that we do not need to
-our data into dgCMatrix or one-hot coding format.
-Our package will
+convert our data into dgCMatrix or one-hot coding format.
+Our package
-convert it automatically.
-Variables should be of the following types:
+will automatically convert it for you.
+Variables should be of the
-numeric, integer, factor or ordinal factor.
+following types: numeric, integer, factor or ordinal factor.

 ``` r
 # use mixgb with default settings